NemGame/libloader/documentation/js/vector.md

 - x    |    the `x` value of the Vector
 - y    |    the `y` value of the Vector
 #### Calculated in runtime
 - length        |    returns the length of the Vector
 - normalized    |    returns the normalized value of the Vector
 - rounded       |    returns a new Vector with it's own values rounded to the nearest integer
+- int           |    alias for rounded
 - floor         |    returns a new Vector with it's own values rounded down
 - ceil          |    returns a new Vector with it's own values rounded up
 - self          |    returns a copy of itself